RasoulZamani/Django_SocialNetwork/README.md

 # Django Social Network

 This is an educational **django v4**  project from Mongard course.

 In this app you can register, login (by username or email) and logout.
-After login, you can see all post created by other users and theri profiles.If you like a post, by clicking on user, you will go to his/her profile and you can follow him/her!
+After login, you can see all post created by other users and search among them.If you like a post, by clicking on user, you will go to his/her profile and you can follow him/her!
 Also you can comment and reply  bellow other posts/comment and read other comments/repies.
+Dont forget liking posts that uou like!only one like you can give for each post!
 In your profile,you can send new post.your username and your own posts are shown too.
 By clicking on each post, you can see details of it and if it was your own post, you can update or delete it too!
 If you forget your password, don't worry at all! we will reset it by sending secure link to your email!